.: Statistics measured at iSoaker.com

 Elastic-pressure technology; decent capacity reservoir; nozzle selector with three unique and useful settings

-Low pump volume; output minimal for an elastic-based blaster; trigger/nozzle valve fails to close when trigger is released - continues to blast until pressure chamber runs out of water; reservoir snap-cap may dribble when angled; water blaster is back-heavy when fully loaded
+Low pump volume; output minimal for an elastic-based blaster; trigger/nozzle valve fails to close when trigger is released - continues to blast until pressure chamber runs out of water; range performance sub-par for a blaster of this size and technology; reservoir snap-cap may dribble when angled; water blaster is back-heavy when fully loaded